Questions from Prospective Students

 Some of our most academically successful graduates were from polytechnics.
 It is true that polytechnic diploma holders sometimes face challenges, during the first year, to master the required mathematical skills.
 This is especially the case for those who took diplomas in fields further removed from physics and mathematics.
-However, those who apply themselves can catch up to, or surpass, their fellow students by the end of the first year of study.
+By the end of the first year of study, however, those who apply themselves can catch up to — or even surpass — their fellow students.

 Questions from current undergraduates